-Course Outcomes: At the end of this course, the student will be able to
+COURSE OUTCOMES: At the end of this course, the student will be able to

 - 1. Enumerate the history and foundations of Artificial Intelligence. - 2.
 Apply the basic principles of AI in problem solving. - 3.
 Choose the appropriate representation of Knowledge. - 4.
-Enumerate the Perspectives and Issues in Machine Learning. - 5.
-Identify issues in Decision Tree Learning.
+Enumerate the Perspectives in Machine Learning and various applications of Machine Learning. - 5.
+Model, design and develop solutions to real world problems using Machine Learning Algorithms.